aixcc-public/crs-sandbox/README.md

 Failure to do so will prevent a team's CRS from moving forward to Phase 2.

+During Phase 1, teams must use their own secret keys and tokens to access collaborator resources (LLM APIs) and authenticate against GitHub.

 #### Interpreting Results in GitHub Actions

 The job that evaluates the CRS's performance is part of the [CRS Evaluator](https://github.com/aixcc-sc/crs-sandbox/actions/workflows/evaluator.yml) and is called `run-validate-crs-submissions`.